gitopedia/gitopedia/Compendium/_incoming/heisenberg-uncertainty-principle.md

 \]
 A quantum state with a short lifetime has an uncertain energy, leading to a broad spectral line.
 This principle applies to processes like atomic transitions.

+## Significance in Quantum Mechanics

+The Uncertainty Principle is one of the key principles of quantum mechanics, alongside concepts like superposition and entanglement.
+It forms the basis for understanding atomic and subatomic particles and their behaviors, revolutionizing modern physics.

+## Relation to Wave-Particle Duality

+The principle is closely related to wave-particle duality, which suggests that particles can exhibit both wave-like and particle-like properties.
+This duality deepens our understanding of the probabilistic nature of quantum mechanics and underscores the limitations on predicting exact outcomes in microscopic systems.

 ## Everyday vs. Quantum World